quasoft/backgammonjs/lib/README.md

 ## The whole picture

-To get an idea how the library package fits in the whole picture, look at [project documentation](docs/design.md) containing details on design and architecture.
+To get an idea how the library package fits in the whole picture, look at [project documentation](../docs/README.md) containing details on design and architecture.

 ## Library reference

-Check out [library reference](https://cdn.rawgit.com/quasoft/backgammonjs/master/docs/backgammon.js-lib/0.0.1/index.html) for more details on available classes.
+Check out [library reference](https://cdn.rawgit.com/quasoft/backgammonjs/master/docs/backgammon.js-lib/0.0.1/index.html) and [class diagrams in documentation](../docs/README.md#model-classes) for more details on available classes.

 To recompile library reference, using [jsdoc](http://usejsdoc.org/), execute the following: